GuardianLabs/ERCs/ERCS/erc-draft_composite_policy.md

 Current smart contract programming approaches allow for the creation of simple rules through algorithmic constraints and modifiers.
 However, more complex rules - dynamic, composite, or conditional - become increasingly difficult to implement as the number of inputs grows.
 Moreover, certain problems, such as interactive composition of simple rules, cannot be addressed with current methods due to the lack of reflection capabilities in smart contract platforms.
 Reusing complex rules, modifying them dynamically, and hierarchical organization are similarly challenging.

+Every decentralized application requires validation logic.
+Any action or state change involves various checks: authentication verifications (such as onlyOwner), balance validations, allowance confirmations, and more.
+The absence of proper validations indicates non-compliance with business requirements, rendering the application essentially useless.
+These validations may need to be strengthened or relaxed over time as requirements evolve.
+In non-upgradeable contracts, validation changes become impossible after deployment.
+Even in upgradeable contracts, such modifications are costly and vulnerable to errors during and after the upgrade process.
+This standard introduces a unique capability to compose validations into rule sets that can be modified without changing the underlying code, creating unprecedented flexibility for regulatory adaptation.

 When developing compliance conditions, developers face several important challenges.
 Code complexity becomes a daunting concern beyond simple value thresholds, making codebases harder to maintain, understand, and audit.
 Security flaws in rule implementation can lead to unauthorized access, fund loss, or regulatory problems.
 Integration of new compliance logic into existing codebases often requires extensive changes, with copy-paste approaches duplicating code and requiring separate integration work.

 Many compliance patterns appear across different projects but lack standard interfaces, forcing developers to repeatedly implement similar functionality.
 As regulatory requirements change, contracts need updates, requiring the entire development process again - writing, testing, auditing, and deploying - increasing costs and error potential.

 This proposal establishes a standard enabling simplicity, reusability, and comprehensive compliance capabilities without requiring network layer modifications.
 The standard addresses these challenges by simplifying integration through standardized interfaces, allowing security responsibility assignment to artifact developers, and containing rule complexity within artifacts.
 Common patterns can be implemented once and reused across multiple policies, while regulatory changes can be addressed by adding or replacing specific artifacts rather than rebuilding entire applications diving into a new and complete dapp development life cycle from scratch.

+The approach significantly reduces codebase complexity by delegating policy enforcement to dedicated handler contracts.
+Each artifact's complexity is managed by its specific developer, creating a clear separation of concerns.
+Integration into both new and existing upgradable applications becomes straightforward, as everything in the artifact lifecycle is handled within standard methods on the policy handler - once the handler is added to the application codebase, no further deep integration is needed.

+Security responsibilities are effectively delegated to artifact developers, who should conduct thorough security audits before making artifacts publicly available.
+This modular approach enables quick and simple reusability of artifacts across multiple applications.
+The standard allows easy addition or replacement of artifacts within policy handlers, enabling rapid policy rule upgrades when compliance requirements change.
+Instead of going through a complete development lifecycle, only the implementation of new features is required - when there's a need to implement additional compliance rules, developers can simply implement new artifacts (or use existing community-developed ones) and update the existing policy via the policy handler.

 This approach enables sophisticated compliance systems that were previously impractical to implement, unlocking new possibilities for on-chain governance and regulatory compliance.